-Dutton has taught literature and writing courses at The School of the Art Institute of Chicago, the Jack Kerouac School of Disembodied Poetics at Naropa University, the University of Denver, Image Text Ithaca, and Washington University in St. Louis.
+Dutton has taught literature and writing courses at The School of the Art Institute of Chicago, the Jack Kerouac School of Disembodied Poetics at Naropa University, the University of Denver, Image Text Ithaca, and Washington University in St. Louis, where she won the Arts & Science’s Excellence in Teaching Award in 2024.

 Image: Photograph discovered in receding floodwater.
 Danielle Dutton, North Carolina, 2002, taken by Martin Riker.